Clash of Clans: Builder Base

 Gameplay from the original Builder Base mode, prior to the "Builder Base 2.0" update in 2023.

-Following an update on 22 May 2017 Supercell released the new "Builder Base" game mode to the game.
+Following an update on 22 May 2017, Supercell released the new "Builder Base" game mode to the game.
 It allows players to sail to a new island and create a new village with a different set of buildings.

-In Clash of Clans' Builder Base 2.0 update, the Builder Base attack system was reworked where players attack each other's bases sequentially instead of simultaneously.
+In Clash of Clans' Builder Base 2.0 update, the Builder Base attack system was reworked, where players attack each other's bases sequentially instead of simultaneously.
 Players now alternate attacks across two stages of the opponent's base, with each stage having its own defenses and layout.
 The player who earns more stars across the two stages wins the battle.
-Rewards such as gold and elixir are granted based on getting a certain amount of stars in a day (maximum of 6 in a battle), while additional attacks help players climb the trophy leaderboard.
+Rewards such as gold and elixir are granted based on getting a certain number of stars in a day (a maximum of 6 in a battle), while additional attacks help players climb the trophy leaderboard.

-Players can spend gems to speed up the in-game time (which can be mined in the Gem Mine) or by using the Clock Tower (temporarily speeds the process in the entire Builder Base).
+Players can spend gems to speed up the in-game time (which can be mined in the Gem Mine) or by using the Clock Tower (temporarily speeds up the process in the entire Builder Base).
 A new hero, the Battle Machine, was also introduced along with this update.
 In June 2019, Builder Hall level 9 was released.
 The May 2023 update brought Builder Hall 10, which is currently the highest Builder Hall level.
 The May 2023 update also brought the long-awaited Builder Base 2.0, with higher Builder Base levels having multiple levels to beat, and introducing many changes to the Builder Base, like new troop abilities and a new troop called the Electrofire Wizard.
 O.T.T.O, a secondary builder in the Builder Base, was also replaced by B.O.B in this update.

 Clan Games and Magic Items

-In December 2017 Supercell introduced Clan Games, a feature where clan members could work together to complete tasks, which would then earn clan points.
+In December 2017, Supercell introduced Clan Games, a feature where clan members could work together to complete tasks, which would then earn clan points.
 When enough points are accumulated, a new reward tier unlocks, and players can select one reward from each unlocked tier.
 This update also introduced Magic Items, obtainable as rewards from Clan Games and through events.
-These items can be used e.g. to get resources, finish upgrades, or briefly add levels to troops or heroes.
+These items can be used, e.g., to get resources, finish upgrades, or briefly add levels to troops or heroes.

 Clan Capital

 The Clan Capital is the central hub where the entire clan contributes to the construction and upgrading of a massive base.
 Every member of a clan is able to contribute to building a new region to strengthen its defenses and upgrade its troops.
-A clan will to try and defeat other clans' Capitals over the course of a Raid Weekend.
+A clan will try to defeat other clans' Capitals over the course of a Raid Weekend.
 Capital Gold is earned during raids to upgrade and improve the Capital, but also Raid Medals that can be used to purchase items for players' villages.
 Reinforcement troops can be purchased without having to wait for other clanmates to donate.
-In December 2022 player decorations for their Capital Peak houses were introduced.
+In December 2022, player decorations for their Capital Peak houses were introduced.